Pati Patni Aur Woh (2019 film): Soundtrack

-Box office
+Reception

 The film earned ₹103.44 crore in whole India and ₹14.26 crore overseas, for a worldwide collection of ₹117.70 crore.

-Awards
+On the review aggregator website Rotten Tomatoes, 43% of 14 critics' reviews are positive, with an average rating of 5.3/10.

+Accolades

 For her performance, Ananya Panday won a Filmfare Award for Best Female Debut in February 2020.
 Later in 2020, Kartik Aaryan was awarded with the Zee Cine Award for Best Actor in a Comic Role.

+Sequel

+A spiritual sequel Pati Patni Aur Woh Do, starring Ayushmann Khurrana, Sara Ali Khan, Wamiqa Gabbi and Rakul Preet Singh was released on 15 May 2026.